- Public Works

 Lead and Copper Rule (LCR) Program

-- Lead and copper testing has been conducted intermittently within the Concord 's public drinking water system since 1996 in accordance with EPA guidelines.
+- Lead and copper testing has been conducted intermittently within Concord ’s public drinking water system since 1996 in accordance with EPA guidelines.

 - At no time during this monitoring period has the reporting action level for lead or copper ever been exceeded.

-- In 1986, pipe solder containing greater than 0.2% lead was been banned for residential plumbing purposes.
+- In 1986, pipe solder containing greater than 0.2% lead was banned for residential plumbing purposes.
 At the same time, Congress put restrictions on the lead content of faucets, pipes, and other plumbing materials.

 - If you suspect elevated lead levels from your drinking water, testing can be conducted to determine if lead levels are safe.
 Please call 978-318-3250 for more information.